-"Loss on disposal of fixed assets," previously presented separately in other expenses, is included in "Other" since it has become less significant.
+"Reversal of allowance for doubtful accounts," previously included in "Other" in other income, is presented separately since it has become more significant.
+In addition, "Provision for loss on business," previously presented separately in other expenses, is included in "Other" since it has become less significant.